anucvml/ddn/apps/classification/pointcloud/README.md

 ```bash
 python3 main.py --outlier_fraction [OUTLIER_FRACTION] --robust_type [PHI] --alpha [ALPHA]
 ```

+The default number of epochs is 60 and the learning rate starts at 0.01 and decays by a factor of 2 every 20 epochs.

 For example, to train PointNet from scratch on GPU 0 with 60% outliers and Huber pooling replacing max pooling, use the following command: